aagontuk/cheatsheets/AVR_assembly_programming.md

 		OUT PORTB, R16	; Send R16 data to Port B

-		RJUMP L1		; Do it forever
+		RJMP L1		; Do it forever
 ```

 -------------------------------------------------------------------------------